 Other things to consider here are: sending out questions about the product for the client to answer, selecting the contact person (people responsible for the project on the client’s side), creating a list of competing products.

-Step 2: research
+Step 2: Research the competition

 When the initial conversations are over you are ready to dive deeper.
 The second step is about making research (if you have a working product it is also about evaluating it), analyzing the competitors, latest trends, but always having in mind the guidelines prepared by your client.